curiousoffice/playbook/README.rst

 - Are API requests being made via a separate subdomain (api.example.com)?
 Even if the same app, this gives us architectural flexibility in the future
 - Are deploys done manually at a scheduled time when teammates are fresh and available if something goes wrong?
 - Do deploys follow a well-documented script?
 - Are we sending logs to a remote logging service?
-(See How to integrate Sentry)
 - Are we using a AWS RDS service?
-See AWS production databases
 - Are we monitoring performance and uptime?
-See `New Relic <https://newrelic.com/>`_

 We document the projects `manifesto <https://guidelines.sophilabs.io/projects/manifesto/>`_ and `checklists <https://guidelines.sophilabs.io/projects/checklist>`_ in guidelines.